Please allow me to introduce myself 😈😈😂

-When I happened upon Acmeology, I felt I found a real-life version of literature: a new, practical application to the understanding of different life situations and the language of emotions.
+When I happened upon Acmeology, I felt I found a real-life, hands-on version of the science of Life: a new, practical application to the understanding of different life situations and the language of emotions.

 So, I continued to work towards my Master’s degree in Acmeology, while working somewhat unrelated side jobs, such as marketing and interpreting.

 And what do you know?
 Shortly after graduating, when I should have been well done with school after the six years that it took to get my MA… I took interest in herbs and natural healing.